LizzyParkerPannell/Untargeted_metabolomics_workflow/README.md

 3. JP contributed to writing DI-ESI-MS documents, tested workflow, contributed to R codes
 4. HW contributed protocols and guides to in-house tools, tested workflow, contributed to project planning
 5. DH, AW tested workflows and R codes, contributed to project planning and aims
+6. DC contributed to project planning and aims, supported the project with resources

 #### Acknowledgements

-With thanks to Duncan Cameron, Harry Wright, Rachel George and Sophia van Mourik for their feedback.
+With thanks to Harry Wright, Rachel George, Sophia van Mourik and Erika Hansson for their feedback.

 ## A note on experimental structure